fernanluis/fernanluis/README.md

 # Hi there 👋
 > My name is *Luis* and I really like to acquire this knowledge about web development.
 >> I'm currently learning..
->> Ruby on Rails like mainly programming lenguage backend.
+>> Ruby on Rails primarily as a backend programming language.
 >>> [View profile LinkedIn](https://www.linkedin.com/in/luisfernandoramos1986/)

 <!--